 As Bitcoin continues to make headlines, the famously grassroot and libertarian cryptocurrency ecosystem is becoming more institutionalized.
+You can find out all about bitcoin at btcnn.com or from similar sites who specialize in cryptocurrency.
 Established financial institutions continue to dip their toes in the water and once scrappy start-ups have begun to transition into more institutional roles.
 HODL Capital, a cryptocurrency hedge fund founded by New York University alumni Thomas Pacchia, is one such firm.

 While most people use online signals groups such as altcoin signals reddit, Pacchia is hoping that users will transition into more of a paid and official model.